List of content you will read in this article:

-At this stage, you have added the custom configurations in your XCache file.
+You have added the custom configurations in your XCache file at this stage.
 To activate it fully, we will need to Restart your Nginx web server.
 Once the webserver is restarted, all made changes will be activated.
 TO restart the Nginx server:

 service nginx restart